 Artistic Sublimation and Vulgarism in Tango

-Humans possess a unique ability: we can identify the common nature or essence of things, setting aside individual and non-essential properties to form transcendental concepts.
-For example, the word "woman" in human thought does not refer to any specific individual but to an abstract idea.
+Humans possess a unique ability: identifying the common nature or essence of things and setting aside individual and non-essential properties to form transcendental concepts.
+For example, the word "woman" in human thought does not refer to any specific individual female but to an abstract idea.
 As Carlos Gavito once said, "She's a dream of something I want in real life, but that ideal does not have a face."
-Abstract thinking—though it can give rise to generalized biases like racism—is a hallmark of humanity and the foundation of art itself.
+Abstract thinking—though it can give rise to generalized biases like racism—is a hallmark of human cognition and the foundation of art itself.
 Beauty, after all, is an abstract concept.
-By synthesizing the shared attributes of all women, we create the image of a goddess: perfect in face, figure, curves, hips, legs, softness, flexibility, sexuality, fertility, character, temperament, intelligence, and more—an ideal lover, companion, partner, friend, wife, and mother (see The Conceptual Beauty of Tango).
+By synthesizing the shared attributes of all women, we create the image of a goddess with perfect face, figure, curves, hips, legs, softness, flexibility, sexuality, fertility, character, temperament, and intelligence—an ideal lover, companion, partner, friend, wife, and mother of human offspring (see The Conceptual Beauty of Tango).

 Tango, as an art form, aligns with these exalted expressions.
 It elevates our shared humanity rather than diminishing it.
-A culture that distinguishes between decency and vulgarity—and honors the former—is, in my view, more civilized than one that conflates the two and condemns both.
+A culture that distinguishes between decenct physical contact and vulgarity is, in my view, more civilized than one that conflates the two and condemns both.
 Innocent intimacy between the sexes is human, moral, and beautiful.
 This sentiment resonates worldwide, as seen in tango’s enduring popularity.
 Humanity has matured to a point where we can distinguish between healthy intimacy and obscenity.
-Tango women should understand that embracing their femininity—to attract, please, and bring contentment to their partners—is an essential part of their role in tango (see Close Embrace and Open Embrace (I)).
+Tango women should understand that embracing their femininity to attract, please, and bring contentment to their partners is an essential part of their role in tango (see Close Embrace and Open Embrace (I)).

 The same principle applies to men.
 As Perri Lezzoni notes in A Little Machismo Goes a Long Way: "One of the most difficult things leaders have to learn is how to put some machismo into the tango connection.
 The tiniest amount will do, but exuding it without offense is not easy.
 It is the most important spice in the stew; without it there are no women, and without women there is no tango...
 Machismo is the expression of a person’s inner warrior, and it is not solely manufactured by men.
 It is the fighter inside of us that the follower finds so alluring."